midi2-dev/AM_MIDI2.0Lib/README.md

 * has spelling mistakes and grammatical errors

 then please submit PR's and/or issues - but PR's preferred.

-Please note that use of this library is at your own risk!

 ## What does this do?
 Please read the MIDI 2.0 specification on https://midi.org/specifications to understand the following.